Netflix/dispatch/docs/configuration/plugins/configuring-jira.md

 ---
-description: Configuration options for Jira plugin.
+description: Configuration options for the Jira plugin.
 ---

 # Configuring Jira